mon-gmx/insulin_unit_calculator/README.md

 <hr/>

-It's been 10 months since my kid got diagnosed with T1D, since then we have onboarded to more sophisticated tools and devices, I am no longer needing this but keeping it as a reminder that life can take a turn in a matter of seconds and on how grateful I am with how life equipped us to deal with that nasty disease. 💙
+It's been 10 months since my kid got diagnosed with T1D, since then we have onboarded to more sophisticated tools and devices, I am no longer needing this but keeping it as a reminder that life can take a turn in a matter of seconds and on how grateful I am with how life itself equipped us to deal with that nasty disease. 💙